Collection Development Manual

 • no wear and tear

-Selected resources are purchased in print where necessary.
+Selected resources are purchased in physical format where necessary.

 Application Programming Interfaces (APIs)

-• APIs must be accessible to all members of the university.
+• accessible to all members of the University, and

-• Where these conditions are not met, or where the API is required for specialised research and/or its cost cannot reasonably be met by the Library Resource Allocation, research funds should be used.
+Where these conditions are not met, where the API is required for specialised research and/ or its cost cannot reasonably be met by the LRA, research funds must be used.

 Accessibility